Exploring Representational Disparities Between Multilingual and Bilingual Translation Models

 \subsection{Effects of training scale}

 In comparing IsoScore results on WMT-small vs WMT-large setups, we see that in a larger scale, there is consistently less space utilization in both multilingual and bilingual models.
 This occurs consistently in the decoder space, and in almost all settings in the encoder space.
+Both models have the same hidden dimension $d=512$, and differ only in their feed-forward dimension and attention heads.
 Even among the overall multilingual isotropy scores (setting labeled `both' in Table \ref{table:main}), WMT-large representations have smaller isotropy values than WMT-small representations in almost all language settings.

-The increased anisotropy with training scale we see in this setting is closely related to the representation degeneration problem reported in previous literature \cite{gaorepresentation}.
-This phenomenon describes a tendency towards anisotropy of the final softmax layer in NLG models, due to a frequency bias among output embedding updates.
-With more training updates, this bias that degenerates output embeddings worsens.
-In our case, we see a similar degeneration with hidden states, which are closely related to the softmax layer given the output distribution computation $y = \text{softmax}(h^TW)$ where $h$ is our final hidden vector, and $W$ is the output embedding matrix.
+The observed increase in anisotropy with larger training scale is closely related to the representation degeneration problem reported in previous literature \cite{gaorepresentation}.
+This phenomenon describes a tendency towards anisotropy of the final softmax layer $W$ in natural language generation models, due to a frequency bias affecting output token embedding updates.
+With more training updates, this frequency bias causes output token embeddings to become more anisotropic.
+In our case, we see a similar degeneration with final hidden states, which are closely related to the softmax layer given the output distribution computation $y = \text{softmax}(h^TW)$ where $h$ is our final hidden vector.

-We note that only the WMT-large BLEU scores see a reduction in the multilingual case; it is known that measurable interference does not generally occur much at a smaller data scale \cite{shaham_causes}.
+In terms of performance, we note that only the WMT-large BLEU scores see a reduction or no improvement in the multilingual case; it is known that measurable interference does not generally occur much at a smaller data scale \cite{shaham_causes}.